 The Mount Eboshi hike is a great little trail not because of the views or the adventure but because it is usually open!
 Because Nakadake Crater and the active volcano within it are often spewing ash high into the air, the surrounding trails are often closed.
 This leaves adventurous hikers feeling a bit stuck.
 Luckily Eboshi is a bit further away but you still have nice views of the erupting volcano.

 At the summit, you have a view out to Nakadake Crater, which is where the eruptions, smoke, and all the action takes place.
 In the other directions, you can witness the entire caldera and the various rock formations and craters that are scattered throughout the region.
+I visited Mount Eboshi as part of the ‘Around Aso Tour‘, which was the perfect way to explore this region on a full-day trip from Fukuoka.

 Read the full blog post for details and all photos: MOUNT EBOSHI HIKE (EBOSHIDAKE) IN MOUNT ASO